echoshihtw/todo-list-2.0-multilingual/README.md

 ## 📄 Description

-A multilingual to-do list built using React, and local storage, and customized page transitions using vanilla JavaScript.
+A multilingual to-do list built using React, local storage, customized page transitions using Vanilla JavaScript, and achieved 9 languages support with i18next.

 ## 🛠 Tools Used